Some really great info has been coming out in the last couple days about Star…

 There is a vast difference between Disney World and Disneyland visitors and the way they tour the parks because a much higher percentage of guests visiting Disneyland are locals.
 That means Disneyland is an awesome place to hang out after work gets out, and there would be nothing cooler than heading over to Galaxy’s Edge to ride Rise of the Resistance after a stressful day.

-The problem though is that if Rise of the Resistance is nearly as popular on the West Coast as it is on the East one, there won’t be any boarding passes left for locals who like to come later in the day.
+The problem though is that if Rise of the Resistance is so popular there won’t be any boarding passes left for locals who like to come later in the day (after 12:00 pm).
 The Disneyland version often sells completely out of passes within the first 1-2 minutes of park opening, which means late-comers are not riding.

 Now it is important to note that Disney says the virtual queue will be in place “as needed.”
 That is pretty open to interpretation, but seeing as this is a different crowd than the one in Disney World, it may be that this will only be a very temporary solution and the boarding passes are discontinued after a couple of weeks.